cloudbees-days/cloudbees-field-workshops/labs/rolloutSetup/rolloutSetup.md

 Otherwise, you may proceed to the next lab: [**Gating a Component with a CloudBees Feature Flag**](../rolloutFeature/rolloutFeature.md) or choose another lab on the [main page](../../README.md#workshop-labs).

-**NOTES FOR TEAM**

-Need to trigger pipeline/preview to run the application and successful install.
-Should this be on master to trigger pipeline and preview?

-9. Configuration Fetch Handler